ikem-krueger/ikem-krueger.github.io/_posts/2017-10-9-Python-IDE-Git-GNU-Toolchain-on-Windows.md

 It seems that Git-Scm comes with a lot of the GNU tools.
 And Thonny with Python.

-So if I put both to the system environment variable "PATH", I have access to both of them, with a minimum of overhead.
+So I put both to the system environment variable "PATH", and now I have access to both of them, with a minimum of overhead.